 What types of accommodations does CDS provide?

-Examples of accommodations that may be provided to students include but are not limited to notetaking services, books in alternative format (Braille, tape, large print or electronic format), permission to tape record lectures, copies of overhead transparencies shown in class, Sign Language interpreters, adjustable chairs or additional time to complete exams.
+Examples of accommodations that may be provided to students include but are not limited to notetaking services, books in alternative format (Braille, audio, large print or electronic format), permission to record lectures, copies of overhead transparencies shown in class, ASL interpreters, adjustable chairs or additional time to complete exams.
 Students who need books in alternative format may need to contact their instructors well before the quarter begins (six weeks or more) to request a book list, syllabus or reading instructions.
 This accommodation is requested early due to the fact that obtaining text in alternative format takes a great deal of time.

 Please feel free to contact the CDS office at 425-388-9272 (extension 9272 on campus) if you have any questions or concerns regarding disability accommodations.